Tremus/ghost_docs/docs.md

 Asymmetric distortion with pre & post filters.

 The display on the left shows the distortion shape applied to the audios positive (right) and negative (left) phase.
 Vertically drag or scroll them to change the gain.
-Click the labels to open a dropdown menu containing all the distoriton types, or use the up & down arrow keys to cycle through the types.
+Click the labels to open a dropdown menu containing all the distortion types, or use the up & down arrow keys to cycle through the types.

 -   **Types +/-:** Cycle between different distortion types
 -   **Drive +/-:** Increases/decreases the distortion effect
 -   **Link:** When active, makes the negative type and drive match the setting of the positive type & drive.
-When inactive, the negative type & drive can be changed independantly of the positive.
+When inactive, the negative type & drive can be changed independently of the positive.
 -   **Mix:** Wet & dry
 -   **DC Filter:** Applies a high pass filter at 5Hz
 -   **Pre & Post Filter:** Clicking the label of the Pre & Post filter will toggle them on & off.